k8ssandra/management-api-for-apache-cassandra/README.md

    The Management API is a sidecar service layer that attempts to build a well supported set of operational actions on Cassandra nodes that can be administered centrally.
-   It currently works with official [Apache Cassandra](https://cassandra.apache.org) 3.11.x an 4.0 releases.
+   It currently works with official [Apache Cassandra](https://cassandra.apache.org) 3.11.x an 4.0 via a drop in java agent.

    * Lifecycle Management
+       * Start Node
+       * Stop Node
-   * Configuration Management
+   * Configuration Management (alpha)
+       * Change YAML
+       * Change jvm-opts
    * Health Checks
+       * Kubernetes liveness/readiness checks
+       * Consistency level checks
-   * Per node actions (all nodetool)
+   * Per node actions
+       * All nodetool

 ## Design Principles
   * Secure by default
   * Simple to use and extend
-  * CQL Only
+  * CQL Only for all C* interactions
-  * Cloud native
+    * Operations: Use 'CALL' method for invoking via CQL
+    * Observations: Rely on System Views

   The management api has no configuration file, rather, it can only be configured from a small list of command line flags.
-Communication can be local only via unix socket or via a http(s) endpoint with optional TLS client auth.
+Communication by default can only be via unix socket or via a http(s) endpoint with optional TLS client auth.

   In a containerized setting the management API represents PID 1 and will be